Fogolâr Furlan di Calgary

-This year, after years of successful casino fundraising, the Fogolâr Furlan di Calgary had a unique opportunity to make several significant gifts to educational institutions in Calgary and one to the Fogolârs Federation of Canada.
+In 2017, after years of successful casino fundraising, the Fogolâr Furlan di Calgary had a unique opportunity to make several significant gifts to educational institutions in Calgary and one to the Fogolârs Federation of Canada.
 On the eve of our 50th anniversary and as we celebrate Canada 150, the Friulians of Calgary can take great pride in these gifts, especially the endowments, which we consider our legacy to this city.
 Endowments generate awards from the interest earned so they exist in perpetuity.

 - A $1,200 annual award in the Professional Cooking Program at the Southern Alberta Institute of Technology.

 - A $1,500 annual award at the University of Calgary for a fourth year student majoring in Italian.

 - A $1,500 annual award at The Calgary Foundation for an Alberta student who has declared a minor or major in Italian.